al3xandr3/al3xandr3.github.io/_posts/2008-06-27-ebay-misspell-search.md

 ---
-layout: post

 title: Ebay Misspells Search
 category: project
 tags:
   - automation
   - ruby
   - project
-intro: "a script that given an ebay search term, creates misspells alternatives and then executes an (ebay)search. because sometimes great bargains can be found from misspells items"
+excerpt: "a script that given an ebay search term, creates misspells alternatives and then executes an (ebay)search. because sometimes great bargains can be found from misspells items"
 ---

 A small ruby script that does searches in ebay.
 Is able to: